Three years full-time.

 This module builds on students’ knowledge of the development, story design and outlining processes in screenwriting and is fundamentally concerned with the generation of ideas and the creative and practical processes involved in their realisation.
 Students develop ideas for a feature film.
 In intensive weekly workshop and feedback sessions students submit development documents such as premises, outlines, treatments, step-outlines, synopses and draft script pages for critique by their peers and module tutor.

 This module uses the summative work from the Development and Story Design: Final Project module as a point of departure, and represents the culmination of students’ creative and self-reflexive development in screenwriting.
 It provides an opportunity for students to write the original feature-length film script or TV pilot and series they developed during the autumn semester.

 This module will provide an opportunity for students to research progression routes into a career in screenwriting and / or related fields where they could transfer their skills, and will also develop the knowledge and skills that underpin their own creative, professional and personal self-development.
 Building upon level four and five practical screenwriting modules, this module prepares students for professional life after graduation and establishes the skills and resources needed to develop a sustainable practice and work in either a self-employed or employed capacity.

 With the evolution of digital technology, there has been a shift in the definition of screenwriting.
 Since we now live in a primarily visual culture, narratives and content are in great demand across a variety of platforms.
-Where screenwriting was once niche to cinema and television, it is now sought after by a diversity of employers.
+Where screenwriting was once niche to cinema and television, it is now sought after by a diverse range of employers.

-From webisodes and online games to content marketing, advertising and digital corporate communication, this progress is opening up opportunities for graduates with the right skills.
+From webisodes and online games to content marketing, advertising and digital corporate communication, this is opening up opportunities for graduates with the right combination of critical and creative skills.